|Subject:||Labeling/Promotional Claims False & Misleading/New Drug|

 |Issued:||Feb.
 2, 2006||Closed:||

 Public Health Service

-The Food and Drug Administration (FDA) has reviewed your web site at the Internet address http://www.delimmune.com and has concluded that claims in your labeling cause your product Del-Immune V™ to be a drug as defined in section 201(g)(1)(B) of the Federal Food, Drug, and Cosmetic Act (the Act) [21 U.S.C.
+The Food and Drug Administration (FDA) has reviewed your web site at the Internet address http://www.progressivedoctors.com and has concluded that claims in your labeling cause your products ImmunoFlu™ Flu and Cold Formula and ImmunoFlu™ Daily Immunity Boost/Energy Formula to be drugs as defined in section 201(g)(1)(B) of the Federal Food, Drug, and Cosmetic Act (the Act) [21 U.S.C.
 321(g)(1)(B)].
 You can find the Act and FDA's regulations through links on FDA's Internet home page: http://www.fda.gov .

-The Internet labeling of your product bears the following claims:
+The Internet labeling of your products on your web site bears the following claims:

-These claims cause your product to be a drug, as defined in section 201(g)(1)(B) of the Act [21 U.S.C.
+These claims cause your products to be drugs, as defined in section 201(g)(1)(B) of the Act [21 U.S.C.
 321(g)(1)(B)].
-Because the product is not generally recognized as safe and effective when used as labeled, it is also a new drug as defined in section 201(p) of the Act [21 U.S.C.
+Because your products are not generally recognized as safe and effective when used as labeled, they are also new drugs as defined in section 201(p) of the Act [21 U.S.C.
 321(p)].
 Under section 505 of the Act [21 U.S.C.
 355(a)], a new drug may not be legally marketed in the United States without an approved New Drug Application (NDA).

 This letter is not an all-inclusive review of your website and the products that your firm markets.
 It is your responsibility to ensure that all products marketed by your firm comply with the Act and its implementing regulations.